 - There are no refunds.
 Please don’t ask.

-- After completing your first 8 week session as a KMSD New Student in Level 1, you will enter a training pipeline as a Continuing Student in Level 1.
+- After completing your first 4 or 8 week session as a KMSD New Student in Level 1, you will enter a training pipeline as a Continuing Student in Level 1.
 There you will more fully absorb the basic, important, fundamental techniques, tactics and procedures (TTP’s) of Krav Maga San Diego.
 This will include, but not be limited to, skill sets in both combatives (fighting with kicks, punches, knees, elbows, including ground-and-wall work), and self-defense (defending against, and escaping from, chokes, headlocks, bearhugs, including both while standing and when on the ground / wall), as well as defenses against weapons, and multiple attackers.

 - Then, after you are evaluated “ready” by the Instructors, usually after completing two or three 8 week sessions, you’ll be invited to test for Practitioner 1.
 Workshops and Exams with KMSD are not like the “tests” at most other corporate franchise krav maga locations, whose “exams” currently lack the necessary validity to be recognized by KMSD.
 Many of their students and instructors are there simply because they could no longer maintain the high training standards of KMSD.
 Which is fine.
 There is room for other styles of krav maga training.
 Just not here.